 My main job is Research Assistant in Microbiology, where my main project is looking at how antibiotic resistant ‘superbugs’ spread in populations, and particularly whether poorer people are more likely to get them than richer people.
 But I am also working on several other projects, for example interviewing mothers who have a severe mental illness and have had to make decisions about taking medication for their mental illness during pregnancy.

-Making the world a better place for everyone!
+Favourite thing to do in my job Making the world a better place for everyone!
 The thing I hated most about science at school is that if our experiments didn’t get the results which were expected, we were told we were wrong.
 But this isn’t the way real science works at all!
 You don’t know what results to expect, that’s why you do the experiment.
 And if you get results that are really different from anything you expected, then you check very carefully that you did everything right, and then you get REALLY EXCITED and tell lots of other scientists about it.
 Other scientists might suggest different ways of understanding the results, or that your experiments were affected by something you didn’t think of, but as long as you carefully and accurately say what you did and what you found, there are NO WRONG ANSWERS.

 I’ve recently started a new job researching how ‘superbugs’ – antibiotic resistant bacteria like MRSA – spread outside hospitals.
 In particular, we are going to look at how this is affected by things like how rich or poor people are.
 The first thing we have to do is read EVERYTHING that every scientist has ever written about this, and write a summary in a few thousand words.
 I love this bit of working in science, learning new things all the time.